Vernalhav/graphics_engine/README.md

-    ├─── application/   # Application-specific code and Components ├─── engine/        # Scene objects, input reading and kinematic-related code ├─── graphics/      # OpenGL and transformation-related code ├─── math/          # Small implementation of vectors and matrices of fixed size ├─── misc/          # Miscellaneous functions and definitions └─── main.cpp       # Main application
+    ├─── application/   # Application-specific code and Components ├─── engine/        # Scene objects, input reading and kinematic-related code ├─── graphics/      # OpenGL and transformation-related code ├─── misc/          # Miscellaneous functions and definitions └─── main.cpp       # Main application
 ```
 ## engine/
 - **SceneObject:** Class that unifies a collection of primitives with a single transformation matrix.
 Can have children which are transformed in relation to the parent.
 - **Component (in SceneObject.h):** Base class of all Components.
 Extend this class to add custom behaviour to SceneObjects.
 Has static member deltaTime.
 - **Transform:** Struct containing geometric transformation info like translation, scale and rotation.
-Can be converted into a Transform matrix using a Matrix3 constructor.
+Can be converted into a Transform matrix using a glm::mat3 constructor.
 - **PhysicsBody:** Component containing simple kinematic properties like linear and angular velocity.

 ## graphics/
 - **Primitive:** Struct containing basic information about an OpenGL primitive.
 Includes vertices, type of primitive and color.
 - **Shader:** Class abstraction of a GLSL shader.
 Construct it with vertex and fragment shader code string, and optionally name it.
 - **Renderer:** Class abstraction of OpenGL's VAOs, VBOs and `draw` calls.
 It is responsible for drawing the scene objects relative to their hierarchical parents.

-## math/
-- **vectors:** Defines Vector2, Vector3 and Vector4 structs along with some common operations.
-- **matrix:** Defines the struct Matrix3 along with common transformation operations like rotation, scale and translation.
-Can be constructed from a Transform struct.

 # Hierarchical structure:
 SceneObjects can be nested within each other, creating a hierarchical structure.